Applications for Institutional Translational Funding must meet the following criteria:

 - If the intended impact is to be achieved through commercialisation the intellectual property being commercialised must be 100% University of Leeds owned or the University of Leeds has in advance already agreed rights to develop, exploit and share revenues from the technology.

 - Investigators may be any researcher who at the point of application holds a current contract of employment at the University of Leeds which will last the duration of the proposed activity for which funding is applied for.

 - Applications led by, or with a significant proportion of team members drawn from, Early Career Researcher communities are particularly welcomed.

-- Post-graduate researchers may apply for a PGR Placement provided that:
+- Post-graduate researchers may apply for a PGR Internship provided that:

 - They are a current non-UKRI funded doctoral student at the University of Leeds.

 - Their supervisor is supportive of the application.